 Moorea Travel Guide

 Your love affair with Moorea begins on a clear day in Tahiti, with the sight of giant peaks rising like shark fins out of the blue waters on the horizon.
-As you leave Tahiti behind on the ferry, dolphins lead the way into the harbor like a welcoming party.
 Moorea is known as ‘the magical island’ and for good reasons.
-Tahiti’s little laid back sister feels is a world away from the big island, with time ticking away so peacefully as you’re living the Polynesian dream.
-Moorea’s twin bays carve out the island’s signature heart shape, and its lush deep valleys spill into a massive lagoon that feels like a giant heated pool.
-There’s something for everybody in Moorea, and once you visit – you simply won’t want to leave!
-This Moorea Travel Guide will help you make the most of your time in the magical island.
+Tahiti’s laid back little sister feels a world away from “the big island”, with time ticking away so peacefully as you’re living the Polynesian dream.
+Moorea’s twin bays carve the island’s signature heart shape, and its lush deep valleys meet a massive lagoon that feels like a giant heated pool.
+There’s something for everybody in Moorea, and once you visit, you simply won’t want to leave.
+This Moorea travel guide will help you make the most of your time on the magical island.

 About This Guide

-I’ve visited Moorea on four occasions (and counting), including a whole month on my first trip to the South Seas in 2015.
-This Moorea travel guide was written based on my experiences and meant to help you make the most of this once-in-a-lifetime destination.
-The Moorea Travel Guide is geared towards independent travelers, but any visitor will find it useful.
-In this article, we’ll explore the island of Moorea.
-Look inside for discounts on scuba diving.
+I’ve visited Moorea on several occasions, including a month-long stay during my first trip to the South Pacific in 2015.
+This Moorea travel guide was written based on my experience and is meant to help you make the most of this once-in-a-lifetime destination.
+The Moorea travel guide is geared towards independent travelers, but any visitor will find it useful.

 Tahiti, Tailor Made!